White Rock Quarry (Hanson)

-The EIP was developed in 2017 in line with the Environment Protection (Water Quality) Policy 2015.
-A water quality monitoring program stipulated in the licence requires Hanson to engage independent consultants to conduct continuous water quality monitoring at the site.
-This data must be reported to the EPA on a quarterly and annual basis and the results inform the effectiveness of existing and recently implemented management measures.
+In addition, a water quality monitoring program that was stipulated in its EPA licence required Hanson to engage independent consultants to conduct continuous water quality monitoring at the site.
+This data is reported to the EPA on a quarterly and annual basis, and the results inform the effectiveness of existing and implemented management measures.

 To contact Hanson directly, please call (08) 8431 4866 or visit its website.